 - Garlic & ginger – are the backbone of flavor for any stir fry and add a lot of flavor.
 You can use a garlic press to speed up the prep work and ginger from the tube as well.

 - Veggies – I’m using onion, bell pepper, and broccoli here.
 I don’t recommend subbing in the onion, but you can use other vegetables in place of the pepper or broccoli.
-Thinly sliced carrots, cabbage, snow peas, green beans are just a few suggestions that work well in stir fries.
+Thinly sliced carrots, cabbage, snow peas, and green beans are just a few suggestions that work well in stir-fries.

 - Pineapple – I like to use fresh pineapple in this stir fry for a bright pop of flavor, but you can use drained canned tidbits.
 If you use canned pineapple, reserve the juice and use that in the sauce.